storyfeet/dugi_bialan/works/little_red.md

 # They all looked at the soup Elenoize had brought.

-go "vin di wei belin ei i delo ni li weli ei mugo ezan", zan Elenoizi wei dugi
+go "vin di wei belin ei i delo ni li weli ei mugo ezan", zan Elenuna wei dugi

-# "Do you think this soup would like some meat", suggested Elenoizi
+# "Do you think this soup would like some meat", suggested Elenuna